Florida Department Of Education Withholds Funds In Broward, Alachua Counties For Mask Mandate

 TALLAHASSEE (CBSMiami) – The Florida Department of Education has gone through with its threat of withholding monthly school board member salaries who violate Gov. Ron DeSantis’ ban on mask mandates, even though a judge has already ruled the ban on mandates is unconstitutional.

-Monday, Commissioner of Education Richard Corcoran announced the Florida DOE has withheld the monthly school board member salaries in Alachua and Broward County.READ MORE: 45-Year-Old Woman Killed In Miami Shores Police-Involved Shooting
+Monday, Commissioner of Education Richard Corcoran announced the Florida DOE has withheld the monthly school board member salaries in Alachua and Broward County.READ MORE: COVID-19 Testing Sites In South Florida

 The DOE stated, “Each district has implemented a mandatory face mask policy that violates parental rights by not allowing a parent or legal guardian to opt-out their child, as required by Florida Department of Health Emergency Rule 64DER21-12.”
 The withholding of funds will continue monthly until each school board complies with state law and rule, according to the Department of Education.